caksoylar/zmk-rgbled-widget/README.md

 ### Connection status

-- Blink 🔵 for connected, 🟡 for open (advertising), 🔴 for disconnected profiles on every BT profile switch (on central side for splits)
+- Blink 🔵 for connected, 🟡 for open (advertising), 🔴 for disconnected profiles on boot after the battery blink, and following every BT profile switch (only on central side for splits)
 - Blink 🔵 for connected, 🔴 for disconnected on peripheral side of splits

 ### Layer state